Josephleathem/Project_Landing-Page/README.md

     I centered the contact us page
-    I Completed the layout for main section - section one I Completed the layout for main section - section two
+    I Completed the layout for main section - section one I Completed the layout for main section - section two I Completed the layout for main section - section three and four